Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Updating_objects_in_state.md

 ### Local mutation is fine

-==Mutation is only a problem when you change *existing* objects that are already in state==.
+==Mutation is only a problem when you change _existing objects that are already in state_==.
 Mutating an object you’ve just created is okay because *no other code references it yet.* Changing it isn’t going to accidentally impact something that depends on it.
 This is called a "local mutation". ==You can even do local mutation _while rendering_==.
 Very convenient and completely okay!

 Code like this is a problem because it modifies an *existing* object in state: